Tylian/XKit/README.md

 ## Support [![Join the chat at https://gitter.im/new-xkit/support](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/new-xkit/support?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 First, [check the list of issues](https://github.com/new-xkit/XKit/issues), and see if there's something there that looks like the problem you're having.
-Otherwise, [file a new issue](https://github.com/new-xkit/XKit/issues) or come join [our support chat](http://new-xkit-support.tumblr.com/support).
+Otherwise, [file a new issue](https://github.com/new-xkit/XKit/issues) or come join our support chat: Have a GitHub Account?
+[Click here](https://gitter.im/new-xkit/support).
+If not, [click here](http://new-xkit-support.tumblr.com/support).
 We don't bite!

 ## Contribute
 XKit needs all the help it can get!
 If you want to help out, the first step is